-The YTP culminates in a fully produced performance of original plays in mid April or May under the guidance of experienced SFMT teachers, directors and designers.
+YTP culminates in a weekend of fully produced performances of their original plays in mid-April, under the guidance of SFMT teachers, directors and designers.

 Teachers please print out and post our flyer!

-Post it in your classroom or at your school!
+Post it in your classrooms or at your school!